MTD Income Tax

 Written by Ray Coman LinkedIn

-Making Tax Digital for Income Tax Making Tax Digital for Income Tax (often shortened to “MTD ITSA”) is a change in how HMRC collect information from landlords and sole traders.
-It does not change the underlying tax rules, but it does change the reporting timetable: quarterly updates during the year, followed by an end-of-year Final Declaration (which replaces the traditional SA100 submission step, commonly referred to as the tax return) for those within MTD.
+Making Tax Digital for Income Tax Making Tax Digital for Income Tax (“MTD ITSA”) changes how landlords and sole traders report income to HMRC.
+It does not alter the underlying tax rules, but it does change the reporting timetable: quarterly updates during the year, followed by an end-of-year Final Declaration (which replaces the traditional SA100 submission step, commonly referred to as the tax return) for those within MTD.
 The practical deadline that matters is the first quarterly submission date: 7 August 2026.

 Who is affected (thresholds)